Qaldak/AdventOfCode/README.md

 # 🎄 Advent Of Code
 My solutions to the [Advent Of Code](https://adventofcode.com) challenges.

-Advent Of Code - The somewhat different advent calendar 🎁
+Advent Of Code - The slightly different advent calendar 🎁